-Birds do need to sleep, so at night they go to a safe place to rest called a roost.
-This could include sheltered bushes & tree branches, or inside the cavities of trees & buildings.
+At night, birds go to a safe place to sleep called a roost.
+Roost sites include sheltered bushes & tree branches, or inside the cavities of trees & buildings.
 This is often the same location every night, and may include dozens to hundreds or even thousands of birds who travel to roost communally.

-- And of course nocturnal birds do all their roosting & sleeping activities during the day.
+- And of course nocturnal birds do all their roosting & sleeping activities during the daytime.

-We really can gain a lot of insight into the world of birds by knowing how they relate to these daily and nightly cycles.
+We can really gain a lot of insight into the world of birds by knowing how they relate to sleep in these nightly and seasonal cycles.

-So in this article, let’s explore some common scenarios you’ll encounter and how you can actually observe where birds are going at night!
+So let’s explore some common scenarios you’ll encounter and how you can actually observe where birds are going to sleep at night!

 Every bird species has their own unique way of preparing for night and settling into a roost.